dao-duc-tung/face-detection-uwp-onnx/README.md

 This approach has its limitations.
 When people look down or look up, their face height changes.
 This will affect the estimated distance.
 We also need to compute the focal length of camera on the new device.

-Instead, we could implement facial landmark detection to measure the distance between eyes.
+Future works could implement facial landmark detection to measure the distance between eyes.
 Then we can use some linear relationship between the eyes distance and the face height/width to estimate the distance between the face and the camera.

 <!-- CONTRIBUTING -->